exo-lang/exo-artifact/README.md

 ### Compiling

 Finally, the code can be compiled and run on your machine if you have AVX2 instructions.
-Please uncomment the Seventh block and run the script.
-It will compile the original procedure `rank_k_reduce_6x16` as `orig_matmul`, and the scheduled procedure `avx` as `avx2_matmul`.

-We provided a main function in `main.c` to call those procedures and to time them.
+We provided a main function in `main.c` to call these procedures and to time them.
-Please run
+Please run `make` or compile manually:

 ```
+$ exocc -o . --stem avx2_matmul x86_matmul.py
-$ gcc -march=native main.c avx2_matmul.c orig_matmul.c
+$ gcc -o avx2_matmul -march=native main.c avx2_matmul.c
-$ ./a.out
 ```

 It should generate something like:

 ```
+$ ./avx2_matmul
 Time taken for original matmul: 0 seconds 490 milliseconds
 Time taken for scheduled matmul: 0 seconds 236 milliseconds
 ```

-Even for this small example, we can see the benefit of AVX2 instructions.
+Even on this small example, we can see the benefit of AVX2 instructions.